olavfuruseth/partner-widgets/README.md

 });
 ```

 When either of the requests are successful the widget will trigger a **success** event notification with very basic details about the user signup or login details and also the final destination redirect url.
-This is ideal for hooking up with analytics.
-You would add your intergration code in the callback function and if you have set **followRedirectUrl** to false, you would then redirect to the destination url.
+This is ideal for hooking up with analytics, you would add your intergration code in the callback function.

+If you have set **followRedirectUrl** to false, you would then redirect to the destination url yourself liek in the signupWidget example above.

 ## Styling The Widgets